Lung cancer: Epidemiology

 Worldwide, lung cancer is the most diagnosed type of cancer, and the leading cause of cancer death.
 In 2020, 2.2 million new cases were diagnosed, and 1.8 million people died from lung cancer, representing 18% of all cancer deaths.
 Lung cancer deaths are expected to rise globally to nearly 3 million annual deaths by 2035, due to high rates of tobacco use and aging populations.
-Lung cancer is rare in those younger than 40; from there cancer rates increase with age, stabilizing around age 80.
+Lung cancer is rare among those younger than 40; after that, cancer rates increase with age, stabilizing around age 80.
 The median age of a person diagnosed with lung cancer is 70; the median age of death is 72.

-Lung cancer incidence varies dramatically by geography and sex, with the highest rates in Micronesia, Polynesia, Europe, Asia, and North America; and lowest rates in Africa and Central America.Globally, around 8% of men and 6% of women develop lung cancer in their lifetimes.
-However, the ratio of lung cancer cases in men to women varies dramatically by geography, as high as nearly 12:1 in Belarus, to 1:1 in Brazil, likely due to differences in smoking patterns.
-In the United States, lung cancer remains the most common cause of cancer deaths, despite a nearly 50% decrease in the death rate from its peak in 1990.
-Lung cancer is the third-most common cancer in the UK (47,968 people were diagnosed with the disease in 2017), and it is the most common cause of cancer-related death (around 34,600 people died in 2018).
+Lung cancer incidence varies by geography and sex, with the highest rates in Micronesia, Polynesia, Europe, Asia, and North America; and lowest rates in Africa and Central America.
+Globally, around 8% of men and 6% of women develop lung cancer in their lifetimes.
+The ratio of lung cancer cases in men to women varies considerably by geography, from as high as nearly 12:1 in Belarus, to 1:1 in Brazil, likely due to differences in smoking patterns.

-In the US, there are about 350 deaths from lung cancer every day.
-Rates of lung cancer vary by racial and ethnic group, with the highest rates in African Americans, and the lowest rates in Hispanics, Native Americans and Asian Americans.
-Also in the US, military veterans have a 25–50% higher rate of lung cancer primarily due to higher rates of smoking.
-During World War II and the Korean War, asbestos also played a role, and Agent Orange may have caused some problems during the Vietnam War.